vichdev/vichdev/README.md

 - 🌱 I’m currently learning <strong style="color: #61DAFB;">Backend with Node.js and C#/.NET together with NuxtJS/NextJS on Front-end.</strong>

+- :computer: I’m currently working as Front-end Developer on naPista app at Avonale Workplace using <strong style="color: #61DAFB;">VueJS</strong>

 - 💬 Ask me about <strong style="color: #61DAFB;">anything you want</strong>

 - 👨‍💻 All of my projects are available at <a href="https://vichdev-portfolio.netlify.app" style="color: #61DAFB; font-weight: 700; text-decoration: none;">My Portfolio</a>